SUPPORT THE CHILDREN

 I want to challenge the notion that poor kids with many barriers can’t make it.
 I would not be here today if they could not.
 I know it is important for you to see me today—just as it is important for our students to see people like me serving them in a leadership capacity.

-Because of my own life experiences, my deep knowledge of the larger community, my Master’s degree in Education, my professional experience starting out as an early education teacher trying to meet the needs of immigrant students, and my experience at Wilder working with families frustrated by lack of access to the system, I have a tremendous amount to offer.
+Because of my own life experiences, my deep knowledge of the larger community, my Master’s degree in Education, my professional experience starting out as an early education teacher trying to meet the needs of immigrant students, and my experience at Wilder working with families frustrated by lack of access to the system, I have a tremendous amount to offer the SPPS Board of Education.
 I fundamentally understand kids and families in our school system today and I know what our system needs to do to better support them.

-I am uniquely qualified to move the District forward at this time because of my life experiences, my community involvement and my commitment to education.
-I am a parent, a graduate, a community member, and an educator—and I am ready to serve.
+I am uniquely qualified to continue moving the District forward at this time because of my life experiences, my community involvement, and my commitment to education.
+I am a parent, a graduate, a community member, and an educator—and I am here to serve.